rcjberlin/rcj-dss/README.md

   * adding sections or deleting sections is not planned
   * old values will be overwritten directly, nevertheless they are stored in an additional object (&rarr; best performance when accessing number of scoring elements)
   * even the teamname can be changed (not yet sure whether text-input or select-input)
-  * it is still being considered whether the time can also be changed
+* the URL query parameter `cred` can be used to inject credentials for referees
+  * the value must be Base64-encoded `username:password` (e.g. `Ym9iYnk6ZnNt`)
+  * this can be used to give referees their credentials in form of links or QR-codes

 ### Evaluation
-* runs are submitted to a central system to evaluate all runs and create standings (check out https://github.com/mb/rcj-server)
+* runs are submitted to a central system to evaluate all runs and create standings (check out https://github.com/rcjberlin/rcj-server)
 * the run-object is modified slightly before submitting so that it can be evaluated easily
 * all runs are saved in a local variable so that runs can be re-submitted if something failed